 Yes, we do.
 But there are better options out there to choose from.

 HostGator’s shared hosting does offer a lot of benefits.
 The uptime has been solid, together with improved speed.
 The customer service was good.
-And the plethora of beginner-friendly options makes it user-friendly.
+And the plethora of beginner-friendly options make it user-friendly.

 However, the additional pricing hikes make it too expensive to get our 100% recommendation.